cuixuejiao/twip/README.md

 dockercloud/haproxy   1.2.1               3a6fb5b250d5        7 weeks ago         234.3 MB
 ````

-* HAProxy publishes stats that can be accessed at [http://&lt;host-ip&gt;:1936](https://github.com/codemarc/twip)
+* HAProxy publishes stats that can be accessed at `http://<host-ip>:1936`

 ### Test production
-To spin up the production environment you can run `./twip.sh` as follows:
+Spin up the production environment and then have a look at http://stats:stats@twip.ddns.net:1936 as follows:

 ````bash
 $ ./twip.sh prod up